G-Core/product-documentation/documentation/waap/analytics.md

 * Inspect request details

-* Create a new <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">firewall rule</a> to add the IP address to the block or allow list.
+* Create a new rule for the IP address that will challenge requests with JavaScript or CAPTCHA validation or add it to the block or allow list.

 <img src="https://assets.gcore.pro/docs/waap/analytics/manage-requests-in-table.png" alt="Requests table with request management options" width="80%">